fzingg/hyperloop-showcase/README.md

 Also notice how I have added an `.on(:click)` event handler to the `MenuItem` component while setting `href: '#'` as this will allow us to handle the event instead of navigating to a new page.

 So far we have a very basic application which is looking OK and showing a video.
 Time to do something a little more interesting.
-Let's add Post and Comment functionality which will let us explore Reactive Record!
+Let's add Post and Comment functionality which will let us explore ReactiveRecord!